2023 United Kingdom budget: The budget

 In his first full budget speech since becoming Chancellor, Hunt set out what was described as a budget for growth, aimed at achieving long-term, sustainable economic growth for the UK.
 Its main objectives were to remove barriers to employment, encourage business investment, and address labour shortages in some industries.
 The Chancellor also announced a programme of tax cuts for business worth £27bn, as well as extending government help for families facing financial pressure as a result of the cost of living crisis.

 During his speech, Hunt confirmed that the Office for Budget Responsibility had predicted the UK would avoid entering recession during 2023, but that the economy would shrink by 0.2%.
 Economic growth of 1.8% was predicted for 2024, rising to 2.5% in 2025 then falling slightly to 2.1% in 2026.
 The UK's rate of inflation was predicted to fall to 2.9% by the end of 2023, down from 10.7% in the final three months of 2022, while underlying debt was forecast to be 92.4% of GDP in 2023, rising to 93.7% in 2024.
+Government borrowing for 2022–23 was forecast to be £152bn.